Dental Implants – Richardson, TX

 Once your mouth is ready to receive dental implants, we can decide the number of posts you’ll need and the restoration you’ll require based on the extent of your tooth loss:

 Missing One Tooth

-A single dental implant can be positioned between two teeth and topped with an all-porcelain dental crown.
-This is a more conservative approach compared to a regular bridge in which the nearby teeth have to be reshaped and cut down in order to make room for the prosthetic.
+To fill the gap created by a single missing tooth, a dental implant can be inserted into the empty space and topped with an all-porcelain dental crown.
+This is a more conservative approach compared to a regular dental bridge, in which the nearby teeth have to be reshaped and cut down in order to make room for the prosthetic.

 Missing Multiple Teeth

 Instead of replacing each individual missing tooth with a dental implant, a small number of posts can be strategically positioned in the jaw to deliver the maximum support for a custom-made restoration.
 Several lost teeth in a row can be brought back with an implant-supported bridge, in which an implant is placed at either end of the gap to retain your prosthetic.
 If you’re missing multiple teeth throughout your mouth, a partial denture can be anchored onto a few implant posts, delivering a more secure option than a traditional partial.

 Even if you’ve lost all of your teeth on one or both arches, dental implants can help.
 It just takes four to six well-placed implants to restore an entire row of teeth using an implant denture.
 These prosthetics tend to be smaller and leave more room in the mouth than regular removable dentures, but they are notably more stable, helping patients recover much more of their bite strength.
 This, in turn, allows them to enjoy a more varied and healthy diet, which can lead to improved overall health.